 5. Eve Clark (1942–)

 Eve Clark is a British linguist currently working at Stanford University.
 She is a pioneer in the area of first language acquisition.
 Her work revolved around how the first language was first acquired by man and how children acquire it today.
-She proposed that children pick up the language from babbling to a coherent speech, and do so with such efficiency and success.
-Her work will ultimately help future linguists to understand how to maximize efficiency in speech and how to pick up a second language.
+She proposed that children pick up the language from babbling to coherent speech, and do so with such efficiency and success.
+Moreover, her work will ultimately help future linguists to understand how to maximize efficiency in speech and how to pick up a second language.

 6. Paul Grice (1913-1988)

-Perhaps the most important contributor to pragmatics, Paul Grice holds a name in the list of famous linguists.
+Perhaps the most important contributor to pragmatics, Paul Grice holds a name on the list of famous linguists.
 This study of pragmatics relates to how context contributes to meaning.
 One of his best-known ideas is a cooperative principle which explains how people behave in conversations.
 In addition, he stipulates that the speaker must be truthful, unambiguous, and relevant.
 If the speaker violates these principles, a compromise on communication occurs.

 7. Steven Pinker (1954–)

 Steven Pinker is a well-known linguist for his work on the biological basis of language acquisition.
 He proposes that language is an instinct.
-This means that it is a behavior and comes into shape by natural selection.
-This language has adapted to suit the needs of human communication over time.
-Moreover, his interesting books have made huge strides in making the linguistics field popular and accessible to people outside the academia field.
+This means that it is a behavior that comes into shape by natural selection.
+This language has also adapted to suit the needs of human communication over time.
+Moreover, his interesting books have made huge strides in making the linguistics field popular and accessible to people outside the academic field.